This article will teach you about the intensity of workouts and how to manipulate this variable.

 Intensity Factor (IF)® Defined

 The Intensity Factor of a ride is defined as how intense/difficult the ride is.
 An IF of 1.0 is equal to an all out, one hour effort.
 An IF of .7 means the rider will be working at 70% of their all out pace for the hour.
-This is an easy way to determine how much pain you'll endure during a ride!
+This is a quick way to gauge how hard your workout will be.

 How does IF display on screen?

 Notice the green line labeled as "Actual" in the key.
 This green line also indicates the IF of your ride in comparison to the IF of the prescribed workout.
-If the green line lays directly atop the course profile (as it does in the screenshot below), that indicates the workout was completed at the prescribed IF.
+If the green line lays directly atop the course profile (as it does in the screenshot below), that indicates the workout will be completed at the prescribed IF.

-How to change the IF of an individual workout
+How to change the Intensity of a Workout

-If you like the look of a workout's profile but would like to make it more or less difficult, you are able to do so.
 First, open the workout.
-Then, find the box in the lower left-hand corner of the screen that allows you to adjust the workout's intensity (screenshot below.)
+Then, find the box in the lower left-hand corner of the screen that allows you to adjust the workout's intensity (screenshot below).
 This tool allows you change the IF of the workout while keeping the workout's intervals the same.

-Note that the course profile of the ride below has the same intervals, but a higher IF and higher watts.
+Note that the course profile of the ride below has the same intervals, but a higher IF and higher power.

 How will the course profile and green IF line display during the ride and on my Career page?

 If you change the IF of a workout, the course profile will adjust accordingly and an inflated or deflated course will display for the duration of your ride.
 After you complete your ride, the workout will display on your Career page in its original form.
 However, the green "Actual" or IF line will display the intensity of the workout that you did.
-The screenshot below is an example of what a ride with a manipulated IF looks like on your Career page.
+The screenshot below is an example of what a ride with a manipulated IF looks like on your Career page (without the power data).

 What do I do as I become stronger?